hailsgav1/mtbc-speciation-nf/README.md

 - **TB-Profiler** runs from a Galaxy/BioContainers **Singularity image**, so its database, Java, and snpEff are self-contained and version-matched — sidestepping the fragile conda database build entirely.

+A prebuilt runtime image (`biowizardhailey/mtbc-speciation-nf`) is also built and pushed to Docker Hub automatically by GitHub Actions from the repo `Dockerfile`, carrying every tool except TB-Profiler (its own image) and the legacy RD-Analyzer.
+Run with **`-profile container`** to execute every process from it via Apptainer/Singularity; **`-profile local`** uses the conda environment instead.
+The image build is CI-validated — a sanity-check step fails the build if any tool is missing from `PATH`.

 ## Quick start